playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 #### Upgrading NPM

-The default version of `npm` is typically good enough for 99.99% of use-cases.
+The version of `npm` that's shipped with Node is typically good enough for 99.99% of use-cases.
 Like any other software, however, bug fixes and features are added to new versions of `npm`.
-You can follow [the official `npm` blog]() to read about new features and bug fixes the versions introduce.
+You can follow [the official `npm` blog](https://blog.npmjs.org/) to read about new features and bug fixes the versions introduce.

 Ironically enough, the method of upgrading `npm` is by using `npm` itself: